-Do you have stacks of ILT (instructor-led training) material?
-Do you need to convert them into online courses quickly?
-Are you short of training budget?
-If you’ve answered ‘Yes’ to these questions, you need to go for rapid eLearning.
-But what exactly is rapid eLearning?
-How is it different from the traditional eLearning development methodology?
-Find the answers to these questions in this blog.
+Do you have stacks of ILT (instructor-led training) material that you are not able to use?
+Do you need to convert them into online courses quickly, like yesterday?
+Are you struggling with budgetary constraints?
+If you’ve answered ‘Yes’ to these questions, what you need is rapid eLearning!

 What is Rapid eLearning?

 As the name itself indicates, rapid eLearning refers to developing eLearning courses quickly.
 It does that with the help of rapid authoring tools, designing, developing, and rolling out eLearning courses within weeks, unlike conventional eLearning projects that can take months.

 Rapid eLearning cuts down development time by almost 40% compared to traditional methods of eLearning development.
 So, it’s not surprising that a 60-minute course can be developed in about 3 weeks using rapid eLearning development.

 Rapid eLearning is the best way to achieve scale and speed in corporate training – with quality and without compromising on creativity, because it:

 - Is based on robust instructional design, cutting down on the bells and whistles